mcw-rcc/mcw-rcc.github.io/docs/faq.md

 ## Access & Login

-??? question "How do I get an RCC account?"
+??? question "How do I get an account?"
     Submit an [Account Request](https://forms.office.com/r/98QNm6cAyt) form.
 ??? question "How do I login?"
     The method you use to login depends on your computer and use case.
 We suggest you start with the [quickstart guide](user-guide/quickstart.md#logging-in).